-Globally, tropical cyclones are classified in different ways, based on the location, structure, and intensity.
+Globally, tropical cyclones are classified differently based on their location, structure, and intensity.
 In the North Atlantic Basin, tropical cyclones are classified as tropical depressions, tropical storms, hurricanes, and major hurricanes.

 - Tropical Disturbances